coleridge113/android-recycler-view-demo/README.md

 # Android Demo

 This project is a demo of using:

-Recycler View for efficient, smooth scrolling.
+- **RecyclerView** for efficient, smooth scrolling of lists.
-Fragment View detailing each item with animated transitions.
+- **Fragment View** for detailed item display, featuring animated transitions.
-A news banner at the bottom utilizing shared flow and Gemini API to generate random news headlines.
+- **News Banner** at the bottom, powered by SharedFlow and the Gemini API to generate random news headlines.

 ## Demo